nesi/support-docs/docs/Getting_Started/Next_Steps/MPI_Scaling_Example_-_Duplicate.md

 memory of 166,744KB (0.16 GB).
 In total, the job ran for 18 minutes and 51 seconds.

-[We will initially assume that our job\'s wall time and memory will scale linearly with the number of iterations.
-However, we don\'t know that for certain that this is the case so we will need to understand the scaling behaviour of our job\'s resource requirements before we can submit our full job and be confident it will succeed.]{.wysiwyg-color-black}
+<span class="wysiwyg-color-black">We will initially assume that our
+job's wall time and memory will scale linearly with the number of iterations.
+However, we don't know that for certain that this is the case so we will need to understand the scaling behaviour of our job's resource requirements before we can submit our full job and be confident it will succeed.</span>

 To find out we are going to have to run more tests.
-Let\'s try running our script with 2, 3, 4, 5 and 6 physical CPUs and plot the results:
+Let's try running our script with 2, 3, 4, 5 and 6 physical CPUs and plot the results:

              JobID      JobName     Elapsed     TotalCPU Alloc   MaxRSS      State